farhiongit/c_thread_pool/README_map.md

 	    char* definition;
 	  };

-	  static const void* get_word (void* data)       // 'data' is supposed to be a pointer to 'struct entry' {
+	  static const void* get_word (const void* data)       // 'data' is supposed to be a pointer to 'struct entry' {
-	    return &((struct entry *)data)->word;  // 'word' is declared as the subset of the 'data' that defines the key of the map.
+	    return &((const struct entry *)data)->word;        // 'word' is declared as the subset of the 'data' that defines the key of the map.
 	  }